scmn-dev/secman/README.md

 The encryption and key computation are done using the `golang.org/x/crypto/nacl/box` package which uses Curve25519, XSalsa20, and Poly1305 to encrypt and authenticate the site's data.

 After the site information is added, the site's generated private key is thrown away.

-## Threat model

-The threat model of secman assumes there are no attackers on your local machine.
-The secman vault puts some level of trust in the remote git repository.

-An evil git server could modify the public key of your vault.
-If the evil git server does this then secman will tell you that the Vault integrity cannot be verified the next time you attempt to read a password.

 [goUrl]: https://goland.org